Categories

 Did I fail him in some important way since I became a child of his?

-No matter how much I searched my past in all earnestness, I could not think of having ever fallen into any willful sin after I became his child.
+No matter how much I searched my past in all earnestness, I could not think of having ever fallen into any wilful sin after I became his child.

 It could also be that he had decided to cleanse me of anything that remained impure within me, to refine me, like one refines gold: by passing it through fire!

-Or perhaps he was punishing me for all the sins that I had committed before becoming a Christian!
+Or perhaps he was punishing me for all the sins that I had committed before I became a Christian, even though the bible tells us that these sins are forgiven when we believe and get baptised!

-Or maybe he was training me, like the army harshly trains its best men, that they may become tested, trusted and useful soldiers in the country’s service…
+Or maybe he was training me, like the army trains harshly its best men, so that they may become tested, trusted and useful soldiers in the country’s service…

-No matter what the reason was that God had decided to treat me so harshly, I had decided to remain faithful to him, laying down flat on my face like Jeremiah the prophet did, receiving his blows, until he was done with crushing me, and starts lifting me up again.”
+No matter what the reason was that God had decided to treat me so harshly, I had decided to remain faithful to him, laying down flat on my face ( like Jeremiah the prophet did), me receiving his blows, until he was done with crushing me, and starts lifting me up again.”
 (Lamentations 3)

 And this I did.

-I kept myself busy with studying God’s Word, going to church, playing music and doing some weightlifting.
+I kept myself busy all these years with studying God’s Word, going to church every Sabbath and playing music in my room, my dungeon…

-During the summer periods I would set out to earn some money: I would load my guitar or my keyboard on my bike (or later the car that my father had bought me), and I would go to the Greek islands, to Cyprus or to Spain…singing and playing in hotels and restaurants.
+During the summer periods, however, I would set out to earn some money: I would load my guitar or my keyboard on my bike (or, much later, the car that my father bought me), and I would go to the Greek islands, to Cyprus or to Spain… singing and playing in hotels and restaurants.

 In all these places I lived like a monk, on rocky and deserted spots in front of the sea, well away from the crowds, from the girls that made my head spin….

 And there was Taiwo, a Nigerian who had to send all that he earned to his wife and children in Bulgaria for their survival.
-He only kept a minimum amount of his salary for himself.
+He only kept a minimum amount of his salary for himself, and staying with me for free, helped them much!

-His wife never appreciated all the sacrifices he was doing for his family and years later divorced him…
+His Bulgarian wife never appreciated all the sacrifices he was doing for his family and years later she divorced him…

 Mr. Giorgos was an old man, a beggar who slept in the streets of Athens.